Migraine Relief: Safe Options During Pregnancy

 1. Acetaminophen (Tylenol): Acetaminophen is generally considered safe during pregnancy and can provide relief for mild to moderate migraines.

 2. Triptans (Sumatriptan, Rizatriptan): Triptans are a class of medications specifically designed to treat migraines.
-Although limited data suggests they may be safe during pregnancy, they should only be used if the outweigh the potential risks.
+Although limited data suggests they may be safe during pregnancy, they should only be used if the benefits outweigh the potential risks.

 3. Antiemetics (Metoclopramide, Ondansetron): Antiemetics are medications commonly used to treat nausea and vomiting.
 They may be prescribed to manage migraines accompanied by severe nausea.